Agrobacterium: Nomenclatural history

 Leading up to the 1990s, the genus Agrobacterium was used as a wastebasket taxon.
 With the advent of 16S sequencing, many Agrobacterium species (especially the marine species) were reassigned to genera such as Ahrensia, Pseudorhodobacter, Ruegeria, and Stappia.
 The remaining Agrobacterium species were assigned to three biovars: biovar 1 (Agrobacterium tumefaciens), biovar 2 (Agrobacterium rhizogenes), and biovar 3 (Agrobacterium vitis).
 In the early 2000s, Agrobacterium was synonymized with the genus Rhizobium.
 This move proved to be controversial.
 The debate was finally resolved when the genus Agrobacterium was reinstated after it was demonstrated that it was phylogenetically distinct from Rhizobium and that Agrobacterium species were unified by a unique synapomorphy: the presence of the protelomerase gene, telA, which causes all members of the genus to have a linear chromid.
 By this time, however, the three Agrobacterium biovars had become defunct; biovar 1 remained with Agrobacterium, biovar 2 was renamed Rhizobium rhizogenes, and biovar 3 was renamed Allorhizobium vitis.

+What remains in Agrobacterium (the Agrobacterium tumefaciens species complex) has suffered from some residual nomenclatural confusion.
+The current species-level clusters (genomospecies, genomovar) and names are: